rosanajurdi/SegVal/README.md

 ## Computing Metrics:
 The script for the ISBI Paper on the whole hippocampus is [Compute_metric_3D_WholeHippo]().
 The input to this script is mainly the path to the 2D gt_npy and prediction directories.
-The script gathers the 2D slices in both gt and prediction directories and computes the 3D performance metrics : Dice and 95% hausdorff.
+The script gathers the 2D slices in both gt and prediction directories and computes the 3D performance metrics : Dice.
 In the ISBI paper, the hippocampus is considered as a whole entity, therefore, both classes are merged into one and the PMs are computed for the whole hippocampus.

 You can also check [Compute_metric_3D]() to calculate the PMs of each region independently.
 Please check the code documentation for